Dynamite Duke

 Like many arcade games Dynamite Duke has spikes in difficulty.
 Despite the large number of soldiers on screen it isn’t terribly difficult.
 Weapons like full auto and dynamite punches drop frequently enough that you are a one man killing machine.
 But once you reach the end level bosses it becomes incredibly cheap.
 Your melee attacks come into play here but they don’t feel satisfying to use.
 You have to whale on each boss multiple times to reduce their life bar by a single point.
 Meanwhile they can wreck you in seconds.
 Dodging, ducking, and weaving are part of the strategy for the boss battles but it never feels satisfying.
 The last two levels throw an absurd number of enemies at once, followed by two boss rushes.
 Rather than presenting a decent challenge it feels incredibly cheap.
 There is a little too much of its arcade roots showing for my taste.

 There is no denying that Dynamite Duke provides plenty of action.
 The problem is that it is over way too fast.
 A reasonably skilled player will reach the end in about twenty minutes.
 Unfortunately there is no replay value unless you are chasing a high score.
 The difficulty spike near the end will trip up some but not many.
 This Genesis version is missing three of the arcade game’s levels but at most they would only add a few more minutes to the overall game.
-As an arcade port Dynamite Duke is well done but as a console game it is lacking in content.
+As an arcade port Dynamite Duke is good but as a console game it is lacking in content.
 It is doubly disappointing after seeing the extra content Sega added to Mercs.

 In Closing